Aaron Hillegass: New College of Florida

-Georgia Tech
+Georgia Tech and MIT

-Hillegass now teaches computer science and entrepreneurship at Georgia Tech.
+After Leaving New College, Hillegass taught computer science and entrepreneurship at Georgia Tech for six semesters.

+He is now the Director of Curriculum and Instruction for the NEI Project at MIT.

 Kontinua Foundation

 Aaron Hillegass is the founder of the Kontinua Foundation, which is developing a free self-paced STEM learning program to prepare high school students to enter a top-notch university engineering program.

 Investor

 Aaron Hillegass is also an investor.
 In 2014, Forbes Magazine named him one of the top 10 amateur stock pickers in America after his portfolio on Marketocracy earned an average annual return of 16.2% over ten years.

 Hillegass was the original angel investor in Greenlight Financial Technology, Inc.